How to design large, full-width hero images for landing pages

 Task Rabbit wants one thing: for you to tell them what you need help with.

 Unlike rotating image carousels and multi-image homepage layouts—which allow stores multiple opportunities to capture visitors’ attention and get a point across—with a hero image, you get just one.
-According to the Nielsen Norman Group, this disrupts the “false sense of security” many web designers and store owners have, and forces them to be more thoughtful about their image choices: “If designers knew they had to choose just one image and a sentiment for it, they may be more likely to choose something that’s powerful and demonstrative.”
+According to the Nielsen Norman Group, this forces ecommerce merchants and designers to be more thoughtful about their image choices: “If designers knew they had to choose just one image and a sentiment for it, they may be more likely to choose something that’s powerful and demonstrative.”

-So if you only get one kick at the can, one idea, one goal, one action you want your visitor to take, which do you prioritize?
+So if you only get one kick at the can, what do you prioritize?
 Is it more important to educate visitors about your company ethos, or to let them know you’re having a sale?
-Ultimately, that will depend on your business and your customers, but if you ask us, one of the most powerful uses of the hero area is highlighting your brand’s unique value proposition.
+Ultimately, that will depend on your business and your customers, but if you ask us, one of the most powerful uses of the hero area is highlighting your brand’s unique selling point.
+That is to say, why should your customers care about your business?

 RideTap's headline insinuates that the “transportation ecosystem” can be a fragmented and disorienting place.
 It positions the app as a simple, accessible alternative “just a tap away."